pragsn/Customer-Agent/README.md

-**PROJECT OVEREVEIW:**
+**📀PROJECT OVEREVEIW:**

-This is a AI-CUSTOEMR-SUPPORT-AGENT for validating refund requests built with react and next.js.
-This specific LLM Model is a tool based workflow that dynamically verifies the following.
+This is a _AI-CUSTOMER-SUPPORT-AGENT_ for validating e-commerce refund requests built with react, next.js and TyepScript.
+This specific application is a tool based workflow that dynamically verifies the following.
    * Customer Orders
    * Refund Eligibility
    * Refund Reasons
    * Order Status
-   * Displays Refund Window
+   * Validates Refund Window
 This Applicaton also has an Admin DashBoard which provides Real-Time logs about the request and response details for transparency.
 ---

-**FEATURES OF THE APPLICATION**
+**🧩FEATURES OF THE APPLICATION**

 **_Customer Interface_**
 * Chat-Based refund and request System
 * Voice based input interface